Harness Crimping Page |

 but it you hunt carefully, you can find cheaper

 ones that will work pretty well.
-This one pictured is under $30 for
+This one pictured BELOW is under $30 for

 the crimper and it comes with extra crimping dies and a wire stripper.